tari/warcdedupe/warcio/data/README.md

-The generated code provides an implementation of `std::convert::From` that takes string-like values and returns an enum value (`Foo` in this example), and implements `std::fmt::Display` for the enum type, mapping each variant back to its canonical string representation (or the contained string for the catchall variant).
+The generated code provides an implementation of `std::convert::From` that takes string-like values and returns an enum value (`Foo` in this example), and implements `AsRef<str>` for the enum type, mapping each variant back to its canonical string representation (or the contained string for the catchall variant).